ajsmith/ose3-deployment-demo/README.rst

 Installation
 ============

-To install the tools needed to build documentation and run the examples, follow the steps below.
+To build documentation and run the examples, the following Python packages are
+installed:

+  - Ansible
+  - OpenStack Client
+  - Sphinx

+Follow the steps below to perform the installation.

-*Note: This installation method does not require root privileges.*
+*Note: Installation does not require root privileges.*

  #.
 Set up a virtualenv site::